DataDog/documentation/content/en/profiler/enabling/php.md

 ## Requirements

-To find the minimum and recommended versions for PHP runtimes and tracers, read [Language and Tracer Versions for Profiler Features][14].
+For a summary of the minimum and recommended runtime and tracer versions across all languages, read [Supported Language and Tracer Versions][14].

 The following are **not** supported:
 - PHP ZTS builds